 La Mela Verde

-This top-rated shop is a favorite of those hoping to snag some Venice gelato worthy of writing home about.
+This top-rated shop is a favorite among those hoping to snag some Venetian gelato worthy of writing home about.
 Their must-try, signature flavor is green apple (the translation of “La Mela Verde”), but all flavors are worthy of a taste (or scoop). — Castello, 30122 Venezia, Italy